AR parents worry after nanny profile matches kidnapping suspect - NewsBreak

 HOT SPRINGS, Ark. ( KARK ) – Parents in Hot Springs, Arkansas, say they found what appears to be the profile of a woman arrested in connection to a 17 year-old’s abduction on a popular nannying site.

 Dayla Ferrer, 19, was one of two arrested in connection to the abduction that happened in Hot Springs on Monday.
-The abduction triggered an AMBER Alert Tuesday.Knoxville woman facing child neglect charge after child left at store
+The abduction triggered an AMBER Alert Tuesday.Court dates set for two arrested in Hot Springs kidnapping case

 “How can a person that was involved in something like this just be posting on a nannying site, getting access to these kids so easily?” said parent Jordan Teague.